-The Province of Ontario has elected to allow recreational cannabis to be sold on-line through the Ontario Cannabis Store and in privately operated retail stores.
-This private retail model will launch April 1, 2019.
+April 1, 2019 - The Province of Ontario elected to allow recreational cannabis to be sold on-line through the Ontario Cannabis Store and in privately operated retail stores.
 The location and operation of these private stores will be under the control of the Alcohol and Gaming Commission of Ontario (AGCO), which is also responsible for regulating gaming and alcohol sales in the province.

-The province is allowing municipalities to make a one-time decision to opt-out of permitting physical cannabis retail stores within their boundaries by January 22, 2019.
-Municipalities that choose to opt-out can opt back in at any time – but that decision is final.
+The province provided municipalities a one-time decision to opt-out of permitting licensed cannabis retail stores within their boundaries by January 22, 2019.
+Municipalities that chose to opt-out can opt back in at any time – but that decision is final.

 Production facilities, both medical and recreational cannabis, will be regulated by the Federal government.
 A Federal licence will be required for: